-Rainwater fittings

-Repair Category 1

-Notes Rainwater goods show signs of normal weathering along with corrosion to localised cast iron fitments.
+Rainwater fittings Repair Category 2 Notes The rainwater fittings show signs of normal weathering with significant corrosion build up noted to cast iron downpipes.
 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.